A surge in complaints against letting agents

 These letting agents are diligent in finding a suitable tenant for the property.

-Legislation which came into force from October 1st, 2014 requires all letting agents be a member of one of two independent government-approved redress schemes.
+Legislation that came into force on October 1st, 2014 requires all letting agents be a member of one of two independent government-approved redress schemes.

-These schemes provide an excellent free dispute resolution services; the decision made by an independent redress scheme is binding on all parties.
+The Property Ombudsman (TPO) The Property Redress Scheme (PRS) These schemes provide excellent free dispute resolution services; the decision made by an independent redress scheme is binding on all parties.

 Due to the new legislation, if your letting agent is unable to resolve your complaint within eight weeks, then you will be able to take the complaint further using the dispute resolution service of the scheme.
 The complaints against letting agents typically are: